Chokundev/Chokundev/README.md

 Student
 -------

-Now I'm study at watbowonniwet school , I'v been learning to code for 5 years , I started with Python & HTML but have really found a passion for frontend development
+Now I'm study at rajamangala university of technology phra nakhon , I'v been learning to code for 5 years , I started with Python & HTML but have really found a passion for frontend development

 * 🌍  I'm based in Bangkok, Thailand
 * 🖥️  See my portfolio at [MyPortfolio](http://portfolio.chokun.co)